-Version 6: Ordered-time This is a proposed version of UUID that combines the features of a version 1 UUID with a monotonically increasing UUID.
-For more details, see Version 6: Ordered-Time.
+Version 6: Reordered Time This is a new version of UUID that combines the features of a version 1 UUID with a monotonically increasing UUID.
+For more details, see Version 6: Reordered Time.

 Globally Unique Identifiers (GUIDs) A globally unique identifier, or GUID, is often used as a synonym for UUID.
 A key difference is the order of the bytes.
 Any RFC 4122 version UUID may be represented as a GUID.
 For more details, see Globally Unique Identifiers (GUIDs).